decentralized-identity/sidetree/docs/Glossary.md

 ## Definitions in alphabetic order

 Terminology specific for Sidetree can be found [here](https://identity.foundation/sidetree/spec/#terminology).
 The following definitions are specificly listed to support the [Question and Answers](Q-and-A.md) on a simpler level, and to be able to put Sidetree in relation to other fields of interest.

-#### Authentic Chained Data Container Task Force
-Or ACDC.
-The purpose of the Authentic Chained Data Container (ACDC) Task Force  is to draft a TSS (ToIP Standard Specification) that defines the standard requirements for the semantics of Authentic Provenance Chaining of Authentic Data Containers.
-[See more](https://wiki.trustoverip.org/display/HOME/ACDC+%28Authentic+Chained+Data+Container%29+Task+Force)

 #### Agent
 A representative for an _identity_.
 MAY require the use of a _wallet_.
 MAY support _transfer_